 Diseases brought along with exotic species are also harmful.
 Native bee species have been equipped over time to handle native diseases, as Mena describes, but are incapable of beating diseases brought over from new species.
 This is also wiping them out.

 There are a few ways that we are able to help bee populations grow again!
 We can plant flowers and herbs that provide food to bees such as lavender, sage, and mint.
+You can also work with iowa pest control experts to get rid of problem insects and pests.

 The graphic Mena provided us with is on the right, and has a large assortment of bee-saving plants!